SphericalCowww/ROS_leggedRobot_testBed/README.md

   * <a href="https://en.robotis.com/service/downloadpage.php?ca_id=70">CAD download</a>
   * bracket reference: <a href="https://grabcad.com/library/openmanipulator-x-frame-set-rm-x52-1">OpenManipulator-X</a>

+#### 3D CAD dimensions

+  * using 3M screws overall, as they are much more common.
+Piece thickness will be 4mm, except when an 3M screw is required on the thickness axis, then it's 6mm.

 ### setting the servo IDs

 Connecting servo to U2D2 according to <a href="https://www.youtube.com/watch?v=FIj_NULYOKQ">YouTube</a>: